jacklul/http-to-https-proxy/README.md

 ```
 If the server you are connecting to is using expired/insecure TLS certificates.
 You can add `-i` argument to allow those connections.

+Add `-q` argument to make it act like CGI proxy which accepts target URL in `?q=` query parameter.

 # Compiling

 Just install the latest Go compiler for your platform.
 The latest at the time of writing is `1.20.5`.
 THe following was compiled on windows/amd64 platform using Powershell script `build.ps1`.